iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 for your airframe, though generally the ESC index will be one less than the motor number because the ESC indices start from 0.
 Generally, each module should have a unique ESC index, and the indices should start at 0 and increment to the total number of modules minus one.

-As an example, imagine we were setting up a quadcopter with a `Quadrotor X <https://docs.px4.io/main/en/airframes/airframe_reference.html#quadrotor-x>`_ type airframe .
+As an example, imagine we were setting up a quadcopter with a `Quadrotor X <https://docs.px4.io/main/en/airframes/airframe_reference.html#quadrotor-x>`_ type airframe.
 Motor 1 is on the top right of that airframe.
 When setting the ESC index on that module, it should be set  to 0, because the ESC indexing starts at 0, so the index of the module is always 1 less than the motor number on the airframe reference.
 Similarly, module 2 would have index 1, module 3 would have index 2, and module 4 would have index 3.
 So, in the Control Center, the
 ESC index of each module should be set to the appropriate value for its position on the airframe.

 .. note:: For versions of the PX4 firmware from v1.13.3 onward, the mapping between ESC Index and the motor number on the airframe must be configured by the user, so it is not strictly necessary to
     assign index 0 to motor 1 as described above.
-Sticking with this convention is convenient however, and it will be used for the rest of this tutorial.
+This convention is convenient however, and it will be used for the rest of this tutorial.
 See the
     :ref:`assign_esc_functions` section below for more details.

 You can change the ESC Index of a module through the Control Center using *ESC Index* under the General tab, as shown below.